mdamirhasan/jumpv_Terraform/README.md

 3. Change path of key in instance.tf in line no. 3:
 ![](https://github.com/mdamirhasan/jumpv_Terraform.git)

-4. Change path in line no. 12,26 & 41 in ansible.tf [ The path should be change where you clone your Ansible playbook & "bvr-testing_key"]
+4. Change path in line no. 12,26 & 41 in ansible.tf [ The path should be change where you clone your Ansible playbook & "jumpv_key"]
 ![](https://github.com/mdamirhasan/jumpv_Terraform.git)

 ## Following is the steps to run the script: